microsoft/dotnet/dotnet-developer-projects.md

   * [Material Design in XAML Toolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) - WPF/XAML resources, styles & templates for creating applications using Material Design
   * [Mono XWT](https://github.com/mono/xwt) - A cross-platform UI toolkit for creating desktop apps
   * [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) - The UWP Community Toolkit is a collection of helper functions, custom controls, and app services.
 It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.
+  * [Neutronium](https://github.com/NeutroniumCore/Neutronium) - Neutronium is a library to create .NET desktop applications using HTML, CSS and javascript.
+It uses the MVVM pattern exactly the same way as WPF applications.

 ## Windows Services
   * [King.Service](https://github.com/jefking/King.Service) - Task scheduling for Azure and Windows